wamuu-sudo/orchid/README-EN.md

 [Version Française](https://github.com/wamuu-sudo/orchid/blob/main/README.md)

-Current version of the project : Beta 1.1.0
+Current version of the project : Pre-release 1.3.2

 We highly recommend joining our Discord server to be kept up-to-date with the updates, and an overall better support [Orchid Linux](https://discord.gg/Wegk7a6TQ8)

 The idea behind this project is to deliver a usable GUI Gentoo install, with modern tools and a sleek design, while providing a fast installation.

 Side note, Gentoo isn't recommended for new linux users, but, trying it is an educative experience.

 Warning, eventhough this project is deployable and ready-to-use, issues can accure.

 New editions are availible :

 - DWM & DWM Gaming.
-- Gnome.
+- Gnome, Gnome Gaming and Gnome Gaming SystemD.
 - KDE Plasma (WIP).
+- XFCS Gaming

 Gaming editions come bundled with 32bits libs, vulkan support, wine, and much more.

-We are offer you , the users, the ability to install  the TKG Kernel (https://github.com/Frogging-Family/linux-tkg).
+We also offer the installation of the [TkG](https://github.com/Frogging-Family/linux-tkg) kernel through our tools.

 An installation guide is availible [here](https://github.com/juliiine/orchid/blob/main/INSTALLATION-EN.md).